Tetsuyuki (Tetsu) Maruyama, PhD, Executive Director

 In the decade prior to joining the Tau Consortium, Pat was the co-founder and CEO of NeoCORTA and the Director of Partnerships & Group Programs at Posit Science, both early stage brain health technology ventures.
 Earlier in his career, he served in the US and Europe as a management consultant in the pharmaceutical, energy, and technology sectors.
 He is a former Assistant Professor of entrepreneurship and strategy at California State University, Fresno.
 A frequent member of boards and steering committees within the neuroscience community, he currently serves as a Board member of Stroke Onward and a Steering Committee member of the OECD's Neuroscience-inspired Policy Initiative.

-Pat holds a Bachelor of Arts in Psychology from Harvard College and an MBA with Distinction from Harvard Business School.
+Pat holds a Bachelor of Arts in Psychology from Harvard College and an MBA with Distinction from Harvard Business School, and an MSc in Applied Neuroscience with Distinction from King’s College London.
 As the father of two young kids, he spends his free time building forts, watching animated films, and running a non-profit taxi service.

 As Director of Partnerships & Scientific Strategy for ADDI, Matt develops relationships with new partners and data providers to enable researchers to accelerate progress toward new treatments through use of the AD Workbench (ADWB).